smatechnologies/webservices-connector-docs/docs/example-job-definitions.md

         i.
 Select multipart/form-data from the Content Type drop-down list. ii.
 Select the Body TAB.
         iii.
-In the File Name field enter the full name of the file that must be uploaded.
+In the File Name field enter the full name of the file that must be uploaded. iv.
+Select the record termination string from the drop-down list (CRLF for Windows target environment or LF Unix/LInux target environment).
     d.
 Select the Response tab.
         i.
 Select application/json from the Content Type drop-down list. ii.
 Select the Step Completion tab.